-This is the highest level of production readiness.
+This is the highest level of manufacturing readiness.
 Technologies should have matured to TRL 9.
-This level of manufacturing is normally associated with the Production or Sustainment phases of the acquisition life cycle.
-Engineering/design changes are few and generally limited to quality and cost improvements.
-System, components, or items are in full rate production and meet all engineering, performance, quality and reliability requirements.
+This level of manufacturing is normally associated with the Production & Deployment or Operations & Sustainment phases of the acquisition life cycle.
+Engineering/design changes are few and generally limited to continuous improvement changes or obsolescence issues.
+System, components, and items are in full rate production and meet all engineering, performance, quality, and reliability requirements.
 Manufacturing process capability is at the appropriate quality level.
 All materials, tooling, inspection and test equipment, facilities and manpower are in place and have met full rate production requirements.
 STE/SIE validation maintained and revalidated as necessary.
 Rate production unit costs meet goals, and funding is sufficient for production at required rates.
-Lean practices are well established and Continuous process improvements are ongoing.
+Continuous process improvements are ongoing.

 2.4 Definition of Terms